electroneum/electroneum/docs/exchange-listing-guide.md

 We have a global patent pending on a technology that allows instant cryptocurrency payments.
 Instant payments will initially be in ETN but our patent also covers Bitcoin and other cryptocurrencies.

 The ability to SPEND ETN instantly is only half the equation.
-We are developing an API that will allow easy integration to ACCEPT ETN instantly.
-This means it will be simple to allow an ecommerce system to give instant check out, and even allow easy integration into ePOS systems (electronic point of sales systems or tills).
+We have built an API that will allow easy integration to ACCEPT ETN instantly.
+This means it is simple to allow an ecommerce system to give instant check out, and even allow easy integration into ePOS systems (electronic point of sales systems or tills).